microdotblog/help.micro.blog/_posts/2020-04-18-xmlrpc-microblog.md

 `<link rel="EditURI" type="application/rsd+xml" href="https://my-username.micro.blog/rsd.xml" />`

-Download this RSD file, which contains not just the endpoint URL but also a `blogID` attribute that you can pass with each XML-RPC request.
+Download this RSD file, which contains not just the endpoint URL but also a `blogID` attribute that you can pass with some XML-RPC requests.
 This tells Micro.blog which blog to post to when the user has multiple blogs.

 ## `microblog.newPost`